 In summer, vegetables rule.
-Tina Gomes Brand finds that vegetables are often more forgiving to cooks.
-Better yet, incorporating a bit more produce into the seasonal menu doesn’t have to be a challenge to non-vegetarians.
+In fact, incorporating a bit more produce into the seasonal menu doesn’t have to be a challenge to non-vegetarians.

 Unless one wants to go to ridiculous lengths to impress a vegetarian (who ever heard of a snobby vegetarian, anyway?), the simplest preparation of fresh produce is usually the best way to go.
 After all, is there anything better than some butter melting over freshly cooked corn, or a drizzle of fragrant olive oil over some thickly sliced tomatoes?